fzoonoise/collaborative-whiteboard/README.md

 ## Improvements & Custom Features

-- Converted all interfaces to `type` and refactored type structures
+- Refactored TypeScript interfaces to type aliases and updated the codebase with modern TypeScript features
 - Improved code style and directory structure
 - Fixed version-related package issues
 - Simplified the invitation steps in the dialog triggered by the invite account button